Azure/CIQS-Azure-Cli-Extension/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Depdendencies

+* Azure CLI 2.0 (install instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest))
+* Python 2 or Python 3

 # Build Instructions

+Navigate to src/CIQS-CLI-Extension.
-In src/CIQS-CLI-Extension run the following command:
+Run the following command:
 ```
 python setup.py bdist_wheel
 ```
 This will create a `dist` directory containing your `.whl` extension.
+The `.whl` file will be used to install the extension.

 # Install Instructions

-In the Azure CLI run the following command:
+Navigate to src/CIQS-CLI-Extension.

+Run the following command where "FILENAME.whl" is the file generated when building:
 ```
-az extension add --source ~/location_of_wheel_file/FILENAME.whl
+az extension add --source ./dist/FILENAME.whl
 ```
 See https://docs.microsoft.com/en-us/cli/azure/azure-cli-extensions-overview?view=azure-cli-latest for details of installing extensions.